tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 * An easy, convenient, and secure way to store any data that needs to be accessed across programs and applications is to use environment variables.
 This includes API keys, as well as user credentials, and program installation paths (e.g., Python).

-* For reading our `.env` file and setting it's defined environment variables in our local environment we import the `load_dotenv()` method from the `python-dotenv` package.
+* For reading our `.env` file and setting its defined environment variables in our local environment, we import the `load_dotenv()` method from the `python-dotenv` package.

   ```python
   # Import dotenv package for setting environment variables
   from dotenv import load_dotenv
   ```

-* For fetching our environment variables from the local environment and loading them into an in-memory python variable, we are importing the `os` package.
+* For fetching our environment variables from the local environment and loading them into an in-memory python variable, we import the `os` package.

   ```python
   # Import os package